-The attitude of the disciple to others must be: What is this soul saying to me and how must I respond for its enlightenment?
-It is not simply what the disciple thinks of the specific problem from his own point of view; it is what it means to another and from what angle of vision it can wisely be approached and resolved that has to be taken into consideration before advice is offered.
-The disciple may exercise in caution by applying a too advanced phase of his technique to a problem for its solution, a grade of force quite beyond the possibility of acceptance, as surely as he might speak incautiously through the want of adequate personal detachment and selflessness.
-The due and attentive exercise of these latter qualities will inevitably sharpen the sense of inward sight into the soul life and lead in time to an instantaneous and intuitive comprehension of the status of another soul and its immediate need.
+The attitude of the disciple to others must be asking questions such as what is this soul saying to me and how must I respond for its enlightenment?
+It is not simply what the disciple thinks of the specific problem from their own point of view, but it is what it means to another and from what angle of vision it can wisely be approached and resolved that has to be taken into consideration before advice is offered.
+The disciple may exercise in caution by applying a too advanced phase of their technique to a problem for its solution, a grade of force quite beyond the possibility of acceptance, as surely as they might speak incautiously through the want of adequate personal detachment and selflessness.
+The due and attentive exercise of these latter qualities will inevitably sharpen the sense of inward sight into the soul life and in time lead to an instantaneous and intuitive comprehension of the status of another soul and its immediate need.
 I consider this one of the highest and most inspiring aspects of the technique of the disciple.

 The power of right speech demands integrity in the disciple.
 I define integrity of speech here as an entire correspondence with the concepts of occult truth as intuitionally apprehended.
 The disciple has the vision of and access to the truth of things, and from thence arises the power of speech for the helping of others.
-However much he may have dissembled before he entered the path, perhaps in legitimate self-interest and to avoid criticism, the technique of the disciple will compel the truth of life to shine through him.
-He must declare the truth that is in him, forgetful of or indifferent to the opinions of others.
-It is the very condition of discipleship that he has attained a new altitude, and what he sees from that altitude must be declared, if only for the few who need and will profit of it.
+However much they may have dissembled before they entered the path, perhaps in legitimate self-interest and to avoid criticism, the technique of the disciple will compel the truth of life to shine through them.
+They must declare the truth that is in them, forgetful of or indifferent to the opinions of others.
+It is the very condition of discipleship that they have attained a new altitude, and what they see from that altitude must be declared, if only for the few who need and will profit of it.
 This point scarcely needs to be enlarged upon, for the technique, in its true form, is of that force and courage that it cannot postpone itself.
 Rash or untimely speech is foreign to it, but the quest evoked by it vibrates across the space with dynamic purpose.
 It laughs at enemies and criticism and rejoices in the possibilities of its own glorious service.
 It is satisfied if it can coin the true word for the Master's thought and hallow the ether with it.